miyagipipi/ZRAG/README.md

 ### Storage

-LightRAG uses four types of storage, each of which has multiple implementation options.
-When initializing LightRAG, the implementation schemes for these four types of storage can be set through parameters.
-For details, please refer to the previous LightRAG initialization parameters.
+ZestRAG uses four types of storage, each of which has multiple implementation options.
+When initializing ZestRAG, the implementation schemes for these four types of storage can be set through parameters.
+For details, please refer to the previous ZestRAG initialization parameters.

 <details>
 <summary> <b>Using Neo4J for Storage</b> </summary>